 FireHydrant can create tickets in Jira for each of your incidents, with linked tickets for actions to be performed during the incident, and follow ups for later.
 This way all of the actions proposed during an incident are tracked in your existing project management workflows for estimation and scheduling.

 Note: To configure FireHydrant’s Jira Cloud integration requires a Jira Cloud administrator and a user with a FireHydrant owner role.
-FireHydrant recommends creating the Jira Cloud integration using a generic admin account Jira user to prevent potential problems arising from a Jira admin’s departure and subsequent account decommissioning.
+FireHydrant recommends creating the Jira Cloud integration using a generic service account Jira user to prevent potential problems arising from a Jira admin’s departure and subsequent account decommissioning.

 Setting up Jira Cloud integration